toddsp/uk-heatsplit/README.md

 - **What heat costs** — pence per useful kWh by route at current Ofgem cap rates, and the national weekly bill.
 - **What heat emits** — weekly emissions with a heat/cool split, and gCO2e
-  per useful kWh by route: combustion at fixed DESNZ factors, electric routes at the live GB grid intensity (NESO Carbon Intensity API, 7-day mean) — so the heat-pump rows fall as the grid decarbonises while combustion never does.
+  per useful kWh by route: combustion at fixed DESNZ factors (natural gas 0.18296 kgCO2e/kWh, gross CV basis), electric routes at the live GB grid intensity (NESO Carbon Intensity API, 7-day mean) — so the heat-pump rows fall as the grid decarbonises while combustion never does.
 - **Geothermal — now and next** — heat and cooling from geothermal this week, plus annual bars for today, 2027, 2031 and 2050, each tagged to its source.
-  Today's heat is anchored on the EGEC 2025 UK Country Update (1,430 GWhth/yr from ~55,210 GSHP units, 2023 base) plus mine-water, deep and open-loop district schemes; the 2027 and 2031 bars carry the EGEC Geothermal Market Report 2025 evidence (4,070 UK unit sales, 4 new large closed-loop systems,
+  Today's heat is anchored on the EGEC 2025 UK Country Update (~1.43 TWh/yr from ~55,210 GSHP units, 2023 base) plus mine-water, deep and open-loop district schemes; the 2027 and 2031 bars carry the EGEC Geothermal Market Report 2025 evidence (4,070 UK unit sales, 4 new large closed-loop systems,